-According to a Washington Post article of October 1, 2013, approximately five million people suffer from Alzheimers disease in the United States.
-The disease is frequently misdiagnosed and confused with dementia.
-Although the symptoms may be similar, treatment is different.
+A Washington Post article of October 1, 2013 stated that approximately five million people suffer from Alzheimers disease in the United States.
+Misdiagnosis is common.
+The disease is frequently confused with dementia.
+Although the symptoms are similar, treatment is different.

-Alzheimers disease is caused by the depositing of protein fragments called beta amyloid in the spaces between the nerve cells.
-Typically that could only be diagnosed through an autopsy.
-Now with increased scan capability, there are PET scans which with the use of radioactive dye will show the presence of amyloid plaques.
-The use of this dye has been approved by the FDA.
-The scans however are not covered by Medicare.
+The cause of Alzheimers disease is the deposit of protein fragments called beta amyloid in the spaces between the nerve cells.
+The diagnosis is typically through an autopsy.
+Now with increased scan capability, there are PET scans which with the use of radioactive dye show the presence of amyloid plaques.
+The FDA has approved this dye.
+Medicare however does not cover the scans.
 The scans themselves can cost $3,000 to $4,000.
 If the scan is negative that does rule out Alzheimer’s.
-If the scan is positive i.e. showing the presence of the amyloids, that does not necessarily mean that the person has Alzheimer’s but it certainly is suggestive of a tendency to develop it.
-Any such results must be coordinated with the clinical findings.
+If the scan is positive as to the presence of the amyloids, that does not necessarily mean that the person has Alzheimer’s but it certainly suggests a tendency to develop it.
+The physician must coordinate the results with the clinical findings.

 Signs and Symptoms of Alzheimers

-- Memory loss that disrupts daily life that is more than just sometimes forgetting names or appointments but remembering them later.
+- Memory loss disrupting daily life that is more than just sometimes forgetting names or appointments but remembering them later.

-- Change in ability to plan or solve problems that is more significant than occasionally making errors when balancing a checkbook.
+- Changing ability to plan or solve problems that is more significant than occasionally making errors when balancing a checkbook.